 1. Color-rich, natural carbohydrates

-Fuel glycogen stores – Regulate immune response – Support the gut microbiome
+Fuel glycogen stores – Support immune response – Contribute to gut balance

 2. Complete proteins with easy digestion

-Muscle repair – Hormonal stability – Tissue rebuilding
+Muscle repair – Hormonal balance – Tissue rebuilding

 3. Functional fats – and here’s where my olive oil comes in

 Not all fats are equal.
-In a high-performance diet, it’s critical to eliminate or drastically reduce:
+In a high-performance diet, it’s critical to reduce or eliminate:

 4. Antioxidant and polyphenol density